What does FS on Stihl line trimmers and brush cutters mean?

 I’ve also just bought the Stihl FS 45 for lighter work around my garden.

-This model isn’t for brush or long grass but is good for trimming the edges of my flower beds and veggie garden before mowing the lawn.
+This model isn’t for brush or long grass, because it has a flex shaft, not a solid shaft, but is good for trimming the edges of my flower beds and veggie garden before mowing the lawn.

 Chainsaw history and the meaning behind different designations and names is always interesting, so I hope this has entertained you for a minute.